LizzyonGit/sotis-lifecoach/README.md

 - __Navigation bar__

-  - All three pages have a navigation bar with a logo, 'Sotis life coach' and 'Home' linking to the index.html page, 'About', 'Philosophy' and 'Testimonials' linking to the corresponding sections on the index.html page, 'What I offer' linking to the what-i-offer.html page and the 'Book' button linking to the book.html page.
-The page you are currently on is lighting up for the 'Home' and 'What I offer' pages.
+  - All three pages have a navigation bar with the logo, **SOTIS LIFE COACH** and **Home** linking to the index.html page, **About**, **Philosophy** and **Testimonials** linking to the corresponding sections on the index.html page, **What I offer** linking to the what-i-offer.html page and the **Book** button linking to the book.html page.
+The page you are currently on is lighting up for the **Home** and **What I offer** page.
-  - The navigation bar allows the user to easily navigate from page to page and to specific sections on a page.
+  - The navigation bar allows you to easily navigate between pages and specific sections on a page.
 It is fixed on top of the screen which is specifically useful for mobile phone users, as the pages are longer there, so the navigation is always easily reached.

 ![Navigation bar](docs/screenshots/features-navbar.png)

 - __The landing page image__

-  - The landing page has a hero image of Sotis, looking into the camera, a header 'Sotis life coach' with an appropriate quote about cats and life.
+  - The landing page has a hero image of Sotis, looking into the camera, a header *Sotis life coach* with an appropriate quote about cats and life.
 This section hopes to grasp the user's attention and give a positive feeling.
-  - My initial hero image would be with the About section on top, but I decided to focus on the life coach himself, Sotis, in the hero image, with a one liner on it, as I've seen in several life coach website templates.
+  - My initial hero image would be with the **About** section on top, but I decided to focus on the life coach himself, Sotis, in the hero image, with a one liner on it, as I've seen in several life coach website templates.

 ![Landing page image](docs/screenshots/features-hero.png)

 - __About section__

-  - The About section gives an introduction to who Sotis is and his background.
+  - The **About** section gives an introduction to who Sotis is and his background.
 For a user wanting to know more about Sotis, this is important information.
 The insight into who he is helps deciding on whether or not to book an appointment.

 ![About](docs/screenshots/features-about.png)

 - __Image with caption__

-  - The image with caption between the About and Philosophy section, where Sotis sits with a notebook, should give the user more context.
+  - The image with caption between the **About** and **Philosophy** sections, where Sotis sits with a notebook, should give the user more context.
 For the user, it is part of gaining more information about Sotis and seeing him at work.

 ![Image with caption](docs/screenshots/features-image.png)

 - __Philosophy section__

-  - The Philosophy section gives an insight into how Sotis works and what his methods and convictions are.
+  - The **Philosophy** section gives an insight into how Sotis works and what his methods and convictions are.
 This gives the user more information about his professionality, what to expect,  and helps in making the decision to book an appointment or not.

 ![Philosophy](docs/screenshots/features-philosophy.png)

 - __Testimonials section__

-  - The Testimonials section displays previous clients' testimonials about their experiences with Sotis.
+  - The **Testimonials** section displays previous clients' testimonials about their experiences with Sotis.
 They are displayed in a text-based carousel, with control buttons and playing on page load.
 This section is important in convincing users to book an appointment, as the testimonials come from people outside and will gain trust for Sotis.

 ![Testimonials](docs/screenshots/features-testimonials.png)

 - __The footer__

-  - The footer section includes an address, email address, phone number and links to X, Facebook and Instagram.
-The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes an address, email address, phone number and links to *X*, *Facebook* and *Instagram*.
+The links will open in a new tab to allow easy navigation for the user.
 The address and contact information are important for the user to know where Sotis works, and the possibility to contact him is important to gain trust.
-The links to the social media are important so the user can get more information and context outside the website, potentially also seeing how trustworthy Sotis is by checking followers and comments on social media.
+The links to the social media are important, so the user can get more information and context outside the website, potentially also seeing how trustworthy Sotis is by checking followers and comments on social media.

 ![Footer](docs/screenshots/features-footer.png)

 - __The What I offer page__

-  - The page What I offer has an introductory header text and displays the four different sessions you can book with Sotis in card format.
+  - The page **What I offer** has an introductory header text and displays the four different sessions you can book with Sotis in card format.
 Each card has an image, related to the session type, a title, description, button that links to the book.html page, and a footer with duration and fee information.
 This page is crucial for the user to decide if they want to book a session and if so, which session they want to book.

    Project file: what-i-offer.html